 Each territory or AOI, once created will list all of the boundary based ZIP codes that make up that specific area of interest.
 In the Data Window you’ll see your territory or AOI listed by name and neatly filed below your administrative district – ZIP codes in this case.
 In the lower left it will tell you how many boundaried ZIP codes you have in your AOI data set.
 The user is then able to export that list out of Map Business Online for use in other applications.
 For instance, a territory assigned to a sales representative can be exported as a list of ZIP codes for that sales rep to file as his or her area of responsibility.
 So this answers a common question, “Can I export all the ZIP codes within a radius?”
 Yes, you can.

 Where’s My Point?

-Point zip codes are sometimes reported as missing from territories by Map Business Online users.
-These point zip codes are actually there, embedded in the map application.
+Point ZIP codes are sometimes reported as missing from territories by Map Business Online users.
+These point ZIP codes are actually there, embedded in the map application.
 Those embedded point ZIP codes just aren’t used to build coverage areas because they lack defined boundaries.
-To check this, key a missing zip code into the Address Lookup in the upper left-hand corner of the map application.
+To check this, key a missing ZIP code into the Address Lookup in the upper left-hand corner of the map application.
 If it is a valid ZIP code you will see a ZIP code point referenced on the map, and it will be located somewhere inside of a boundary ZIP code.
 When displaying point ZIP codes Map Business Online will not highlight the boundaries of any ZIP code.
 That’s a big clue too.